aloosley/persistable/README.md

 ```

 ---
-In this example, a very simple persistable class with a numpy array payload was defined as follows:
+In this example, a very simple persistable class carrying a numpy array payload was defined as follows:
-1. Define parameters as dataclass inheriting from `PersistableParams`:
+1. Define persistable parameters for generating Gaussian distributed points by implementing a `PersistableParams` dataclass:
    ```python
    from dataclasses import dataclass from persistable import PersistableParams